 South Carolina Clinical and Translational Research Institute (SCTR) - Facilitates cross-disciplinary research in translational research including support for development and management of human subjects research.
-SCTR includes the General Clinical Research Center, a specialized, JCAHO-accredited patient unit facilitating investigator-initiated, peer-reviewed, clinical research projects within the institution.
-Kathleen Brady, MD, Ph.D. serves as the Director of SCTR and the General Clinical Research Center and meets regularly with the Associate Provost for Research.
+SCTR, which serves as the home of our Clinical and Translational Sciences Award from NIH, includes the Clinical and Translational Research Center, a specialized, JCAHO-accredited patient unit facilitating investigator-initiated, peerreviewed, clinical research projects within the institution.
+Kathleen Brady, MD, Ph.D. serves as the Director of SCTR and meets regularly with the Associate Provost for Research.